HHMagnus/ImageConvert/FEATURES.md

 - Connect quality options to WebAssembly for both png and jpeg
 - Make the advanced section show up in a better way
 - Style the entire section so it is possible to view the different sections
+- Make selection of a PNG automatically set JPEG and reverse
 - Custom domain